 - Hiking with dogs: Hiking with dogs is allowed on this hike.
 However, there are a few pine trees at the start of the trail, where you’ll see a lot of pine processionary caterpillars between January and the end of spring.
 I walked there without Ayla, but I think I could have taken her and kept her in a tight lead the first 15-20 minutes of the hike where the pine trees are.
-However, this is at your own risk and it’s hard to tell how many are going to be out.
+However, this is at your own risk and it’s hard to tell how many will be out.
 Better safe than sorry.
 There are no natural water sources on this trail, so make sure you bring enough for your dog too, especially on a hot day as there is no shade.

 How to get to El Chullo Puerto de La Ragua

-The trailhead starts at Puerto de la Ragua, which is Sierra Nevada’s cross country skiing station, and sits just between Granada and Almeria.
+The trailhead starts at Puerto de la Ragua, which is Sierra Nevada’s cross-country skiing station and sits just between Granada and Almeria.
 There are no buses to Puerto de la Ragua, so you’ll need to travel by car, and can easily park there.

 Driving time from the following cities:

 - Granada: 1 hr.
 15 min.

 - Malaga: 2 hrs.
 20 min.

 - Cordoba: 3 hrs.

 - Seville: 3hrs.
 30 min.